gkrajewski/CDI-online/README.md

 ## Changes
 ### v1.4
+* Added: instructions for cat forms
-* Added: instr, longText and warning message for adaptive tests
+* Added: instr, longText and warning message for adaptive tests.
+Intro placed as LongText

 ### v1.3
 * Fixed: app is not crashing when double clicking on buttons (issue #55)